scottorly/coviz19/README.md

 document.body.appendChild(ul)

-const data = ['36th Chamber of Shaolin', 'Clan of the White Lotus', 'Sleeping Kung Fu', 'Dance of the Drunken Mantis']
+const data = ['36th Chamber of Shaolin', 'Clan of the White Lotus', 'Sleeping Fist', 'Dance of the Drunken Mantis']

 update(data)
 ```